sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

     *   Case-based reasoning
 *   **Eager Learners:**

-    Eager learning methods construct general (one-fits-all), explicit (input independent) description of the target function based on the provided training examples.
-In this method the learner creates a model according to the training dataset, so the training time is more than lazy learners but prediction is faster.
+    Eager learning methods construct a general (one-fits-all), explicit (input independent) description of the target function based on the provided training examples.
+In this method, the learner creates a model according to the training dataset, so the training time is more than lazy learners but the prediction is faster.
 Some algorithms of this method are:

     *   Decision Trees
     *   Naïve Bayes